 Sports Center - Athletics, Fitness, and Outdoor Facilities

-The Aubrey R. Watzek Sports Center houses two gyms, an indoor pool, three squash courts, locker rooms with saunas, a weight room, a cardio room, a martial arts room, and a dance studio.
+The Aubrey R. Watzek Sports Center houses an indoor pool, three squash courts, locker rooms with saunas, a weight room, a cardio room, a martial arts room, and a dance studio.
 The sports center has undergone renovations to support the outdoor recreational program, featuring an area for outdoor equipment, a center for planning outdoor excursions, and a demonstration climbing wall.
-All cardio, weight training, and fitness equipment has been updated, a sprung floor has been installed in the basketball court, the pool has been relined, and the shower rooms have been updated.
+All cardio, weight training, and fitness equipment has been upgraded, the pool has been relined, and the shower rooms have been updated.
 An ADA-compliant changing room and shower provides direct pool access.

 Studio Art Facilities